nillawafers11/Pokemon-Revival-Revived/README.md

 Side note: I made the mistake of not covering ALL components with kapton tape and I ended up accidentally desoldering a capacitor (C3 as denoted on the board).

-After applying heat for about a minute onto the ROM chip, the solder was loose enough to remove the chip.
+After applying heat for about a minute onto the ROM chip, the solder was loose enough to remove the chip from the board with a pair of tweezers.
+I used regular metal ones but ceramic tweezers are recommended.